khan4019/github-profile-search/README.md

 # Fetch data and display user profile
 1. Github user api: `https://api.github.com/search/users?q=eric` takes a search string to search users in github.
 The search string could be passed as parameter q
-4. Create a textbox in the main component under src\app\main to take user by using the above mentioned api
+2. Create a textbox in the main component under src\app\main to take user by using the above mentioned api
-5. From the search result display the total number of github user in `total_count`
+3. From the search result display the total number of github user in `total_count`
-6. Display first 10 users in the search result
+4. Display first 10 users in the search result

 ## Further help
 1. Feel free to ask google or the person sent you this challenge

+## Updates
+Testing General note updates